In this article

 California has two Free Fishing Days in 2026: Saturday, July 4 and Saturday, September 5.
 No license is needed, but report cards and bag limits still apply.

 A report card is a harvest log required for steelhead, sturgeon, salmon (select waters), spiny lobster, and abalone (when open).
-It costs $9-$11 and must be returned to CDFW.
+Most cost $9-$13 in 2026 and must be returned to CDFW.

 Yes, but only to California residents.
-Lifetime license fees range from about $625 to $1,143 depending on age at purchase, plus separate report-card validations.
+Lifetime license fees range from $709 to $1,160.25 in 2026 depending on age at purchase, plus separate report cards and validations.

 Yes, if you fish in ocean waters south of Point Arguello (Santa Barbara County).
-The Ocean Enhancement Validation is $6.49 and is required in addition to your license.
+The Ocean Enhancement Validation is $7.30 in 2026 and is required in addition to your license, except with a 1-day or 2-day license.